Normally, DiskSavvy displays an hierarchy of analyzed directories and files sorted by the used disk space and allows

 one to browse subdirectories in order to identify which subdirectories and files are using significant amounts of the

 disk space.
-In addition, DiskSavvy provides the ability to display a flat list of top 100 files sorted by the file size.
+In addition, DiskSavvy provides the ability to display a flat list of top files sorted by the file size.

-In order to display the list of top 100 files, analyze one or more disks, directories or network shares, press the 'Top 100' button
+In order to display the list of top files, analyze one or more disks, directories or network shares, press

-to show top 100 files for specific types of files or file categories.
-For example, in order to display top 100 programs and executable
+with the ability to show top files for specific types of files or file categories.
+For example, in order to display

-100 files, press the 'Export' button located on the top 100 files dialog, enter a file name to export the report to and press the 'Save' button.
+dialog, select an appropriate report format enter a file name to export the report to and press the 'Save' button.